A Nuclear Interferometer for Ultra-Light Dark Matter Detection: Discussion

 We emphasise that whilst a variety of other experiments have probed, or have been proposed to probe each of these couplings, for clarity and efficiency, we have shown here just a representative selection of those which yield the strongest bounds or greatest prospective sensitivities in the parameter space of relevance.
 A more detailed overview of the landscape of competing experiments can be found (e.g.\ for $d_e$) in Ref.~\cite{Antypas:2022asj}.

 The red shading in each of these figures delineates the parameter space which is motivated from a naturalness perspective.
 We derive this following Ref.~\cite{Arvanitaki:2016fyj}.
 The central argument here is that these scalar interactions break any shift symmetry which could keep the scalar light, such that a mass-squared contribution is expected from within the UV theory, scaling as the square of the coupling.
 Motivated by the scales already explored by the LHC, we conservatively take the cutoff of the IR (infrared/ low-energy) theory at which these UV-contributions are predominantly generated to be $10$\,TeV and determine the parameter space in which these generic UV contributions are smaller than the scalar mass, thus avoiding the requirement of fine-tuning of different UV contributions to arrive at a given scalar mass, given a certain scalar coupling.
+Note, however, that this line is only intended as a rough guide.
+Plausible UV completions could enter at lower scales, allowing for larger natural couplings.

 It is important to realise that whilst the bounds from tests of the EP are independent of the abundance of $\phi$, the other experiments shown on these plots, including our forecasts for the various nuclear interferometer realisations, implicitly assume $\phi$ to comprise the totality of the relic local DM abundance.
 At low masses $m_{\phi} < 2 \times 10^{-20}$ eV, this scenario has been ruled out by examination of small-scale cosmological structure in the Lyman-$\alpha$ forest \cite{Rogers:2020ltq}.